DaBaby

 Jonathan Lyndale Kirk (born December 22, 1991), known professionally as DaBaby (formerly Baby Jesus), is an American rapper.
-After releasing several mixtapes between 2014 and 2018, he signed with Interscope Records in January 2019, through a joint venture with the North Carolina-based record label, South Coast Music Group.
+After releasing several mixtapes between 2014 and 2018, he signed with Interscope Records in January 2019.
 His debut studio album, Baby on Baby (2019), spawned the single "Suge", which peaked within the top ten of the Billboard Hot 100 a month after its release.

 His second studio album, Kirk (2019), debuted atop the Billboard 200 and spawned the hit singles "Intro" and "Bop".
 That same year, he guest appeared on the singles "Enemies" by Post Malone and "Cash Shit" by Megan Thee Stallion.
-His third album, Blame It on Baby (2020), became his second to peak the chart and spawned the single "Rockstar" (featuring Roddy Ricch), which spent seven non-consecutive weeks atop the Billboard Hot 100 in the wake of that year's George Floyd protests.
+His third album, Blame It on Baby (2020), also peaked the Billboard 200; its single, "Rockstar" (featuring Roddy Ricch), spent seven non-consecutive weeks atop the Billboard Hot 100 in the wake of that year's George Floyd protests.
 Furthermore, it received quintuple platinum certification by the Recording Industry Association of America (RIAA) and was nominated for Record of the Year at the 63rd Annual Grammy Awards.

 In 2020, he guest performed on the remix of "Whats Poppin" by Jack Harlow and the single "Levitating" by Dua Lipa, both of which peaked at number two on the Billboard Hot 100.
-Amidst controversies regarding homophobia, his collaborative mixtape Better than You (2022, with YoungBoy Never Broke Again) and fourth album, Baby on Baby 2 (2022), were released; both were met with commercial declines.
+In the wake of controversies regarding homophobia, he released the collaborative mixtape Better than You (2022) with YoungBoy Never Broke Again, followed by his fourth album, Baby on Baby 2 (2022).
+Kirk's fifth album, Be More Grateful (2026), included the top-40 single "Pop Dat Thang".

 Early life

-Jonathan Lyndale Kirk was born on December 22, 1991, in Cleveland, Ohio.
-He moved to Charlotte, North Carolina at age six, where he spent most of his early years.
+Jonathan Lyndale Kirk was born on December 22, 1991, (Note: Mecklenburg public records show DaBaby's birth date as being December 21, 1991.
+However, DaBaby himself has stated his birth date is December 22, 1991.) in Cleveland, Ohio.
+He moved to Charlotte, North Carolina, at age six, where he spent most of his early years.
 He attended Zebulon B. Vance High School, now called Julius L. Chambers High School, where he graduated in 2010.

 He attended the University of North Carolina at Greensboro for two years.
 He did not complete his studies, saying he only went to college for his parents' sake.
 He grew up listening to Eminem, 50 Cent and Lil Wayne with his two older brothers.